Tanjirokamado12/Vii-no-ma/README.md

 Status:Done

-Accesing to the room:75%
+Accesing to the room:100%

-Wii Room v770 Room Acces has been restored.not yet for v1025
+Access on the room for wii room v770 is restored (for moment i have suspended v0/v512/v1025)

 Theatre Room:25%

-Only Theatre Poster are restored and same for Category
+Only New Movies and header are restored.

 Room:0%

-Due i don't have access to The Room,This fonctionnality is not ready for now
+This fonctionnality has been not worked on

-Shows:0%
+Shows:10%

-This fonctionnality is not ready for now because i don't have acccess to the room
+I got Category Working.but not Category Search,Search for movies,New Movies,Popular Movies and Mii And Rooms Category